mattrussi/gitlab-com-runbooks/docs/duo-chat/README.md

 > ``json.meta.user : "username-that-received-error" and json.subcomponent : "llm"`

 That probably indicates a problem with Sidekiq where the job is not being kicked off.
 Check the `#incident-management` to see if there are any ongoing Sidekiq issues.
 Chat relies on Sidekiq and should be considered "down" if Sidekiq is backed up.
 See [Duo Chat does not respond or responds very slowly](#duo-chat-does-not-respond-or-responds-very-slowly) below.

+## AI Abstraction Layer Sidekiq Traffic

+All Duo Chat traffic goes through a `ai-abstraction-layer` Sidekiq provide a centralize unit of sidekiq requests away from the larger Gitlab.com queue.
+The objective was of this was to isolate our traffic from larger Sidekiq issues to make sure we are more aware/less impacted from on-going incidents.

+To find only Duo traffic, you can click on the the `pubsub-sidekiq-inf-*` Elastic Search.

+- Filter the logs by selecting `json.shard.keyword: "ai-abstraction-layer"` to limit logs coming from our respective Sidekiq containers.

+**Important Feature Category information**:
+Sidekiq feature category: `ai-abstraction-layer`
+GKE Deployment: `gkeDeployment: 'gitlab-sidekiq-ai-abstraction-layer-v2'` Queue Urgency: `throttled`

+See this [issue](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/18630) for more information.

 ### Tracing requests across different services